allefeld/cvmanova/README.md

 therefore be run on a computer with a sufficient amount of main memory, and using other memory-intensive programs at the same time should be avoided.

-– The estimation of $D$ is based on the GLM residuals and therefore depends on a properly specified model.
+– The estimation of *D* is based on the GLM residuals and therefore depends on a properly specified model.
 That means that all effects that are known to systematically occur should be included in the model.
 Because sub-effects can be selected through the mechanism of constrasts, it is neither necessary